bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 Below are some technical notes that are only included for the sake of interested parties.
 These do not need to be followed.

+#### Save the "Config" and "Data" partitions
+An alternative to wiping all the user and configuration Data on the Seagate Central Drive is to just try to replace the operating system components.
+This could be done in an initial attempt.
+If it fails then you could move one to wiping the whole drive.

+This can be done by following the procedure above with the following modifications.

+Skip the section entitled "Wipe the existing partition table and data on the target hard drive".
+We don't want to remove the existing partitioning table.

+In the section entitled "Create a new Seagate Central style partition table on the target hard drive" only format The Kernel partititons (1 and 2) and the Root Partititons (3 and 4).
+Do not format the Config, Update or Swap partititons (5, 7 and 6).

+All of the rest of the procedure can be followed as written.
+Note that some of the commands involving partitions 5 and 7 might complain that some directories or files already exist.
+These errors can be ignored.

 #### Manually create the Data partition
 As noted, the Seagate Central will automatically recreate the Data partition and the associated LVM volume if it detects that they are missing.
+For this reason it is not necessary to manually recreate the Data partition.

-If, however, for some reason you wish to manually create this Data partition before the unit boots up then it is not difficult to modify the procedure accordingly.
+If, however, for some reason you did wish to manually recreate the Data partition before the unit boots up then it is not difficult to modify the procedure accordingly.

 First, the "SC_part_table.txt" file needs to be modified to include a /dev/sdX8 partition.
-The file included in this project has a commented out line that can be uncommented to include this new partition.
+The file included in this project has a commented out line corresponding to partititon 8 that can be easily uncommented to include this new partition.

 Apply all the partition creation and formatting instructions above but then at the end also create format the data partition as follows.
 Note that the lvm2 package will need